koushikroy/Final-Project-10/README.md

   ```
 - Modify paths in the scripts if your dataset is located in a different directory.
 - The training and testing scripts in all four folders (`early_fusion`, `late_fusion`, `3d_cnn`, `cnn_rnn`) follow the same structure and commands.
+- Run the python codes directly from root dir.
+If you run by moving to the folder that the code is placed, you will run into issues with the other relative directories.
+In that case you will be better off with using the absolute paths in the code arguments while running.
 ---

 ## Output